JakeChrist/LLMMemorySystem/docs/gui_settings.md

 - `T_dream` – idle time before the DreamEngine is triggered.
 - `T_alarm` – maximum duration of dreaming before waking automatically.
 - `LMStudio timeout` – request timeout in seconds when using the LMStudio backend.
+Set the value to `0` to wait indefinitely.
 This option only appears when the active LLM is LMStudio.

 Changes are applied immediately to the attached scheduler and any running background tasks are restarted.
 When using the LMStudio backend, the timeout for API requests can also be tuned here.
+Setting the value to ``0`` has the same effect as exporting ``LMSTUDIO_TIMEOUT=none``.